 Finishes and Interiors Sector (FIS) is the representative body for the £10 billion finishes and interiors sector in the UK.
-The FIS has around 600 members drawn from contractors, manufacturers and distributors of ceilings, steel framing systems, partitions, operable walls, plastering, drylining, and specialist interior fit-out and refurbishment businesses.
+FIS has around 600 members drawn from contractors, manufacturers and distributors of ceilings, steel framing systems, partitions, operable walls, plastering, drylining, and specialist interior fit-out and refurbishment businesses.
 FIS exists to support its members, improve safety, minimise risk, enhance productivity and drive innovation in the sector.
-As well as specialist publications, technical support and expert helplines, FIS is a dynamic network that brings the sector together through a range of events, awards and specialist working groups, all aimed at sharing best practice, setting standards and advising Government, that help its members to improve performance and win work.
-Members of the FIS are subjected to an audit and vetting process when they join and then again, every three years that underpins the values by which the organisation operates.
-To drive quality and ensure the future sustainability of the sector, FIS has a dedicated skills and training team and works with a number of Approved Training Providers to attract new people to the sector and deliver a fully qualified and competent workforce.

-FIS is dedicated to collaboration in construction and a proud member of BuildUK, the Construction Products Association, the Construction Industry Collective Voice and the Passive Fire Knowledge Group.
+As well as specialist publications, technical support and expert helplines, FIS represents a dynamic network that brings the sector together through a range of events, awards and specialist working groups, all aimed at sharing best practice, setting standards and advising Government, that help its members to improve performance and win work.
+Members of FIS are subject to a vetting process when they join, and again every three years, that underpins the values by which the organisation operates.
+To drive quality and ensure the future sustainability of the sector, FIS has a dedicated skills and training team and works with Approved Training Providers to attract new people to the sector and deliver a fully qualified and competent workforce.
+FIS is dedicated to collaboration in construction and a proud member of Build UK, the Construction Products Association, the Construction Industry Collective Voice and the Passive Fire Knowledge Group.
+"FIS exists to support its members, improve safety, minimise risk, enhance productivity and drive innovation in the sector."